ABOUT THE CENTER

 The Center for Global Peace Journalism works with journalists, academics, and students worldwide to improve reporting about conflicts, social unrest, reconciliation, solutions, and peace.
 Through its courses, workshops, lectures, magazine, blog, and other resources, the Center encourages media to reject sensational and inflammatory reporting, and produce counter-narratives that offer a more nuanced view of those who are marginalized—ethnic/racial/religious minorities, women, youth, and migrants.

-PEACE JOURNALIST MAGAZINE
+THE PEACE JOURNALIST MAGAZINE

 The Peace Journalist is a semi-annual publication of the Center for Global Peace Journalism.
 It is the world's only regular publication dedicated to peace journalism.